Moment magnitude scale: Seismic moment

 Seismic moment – symbol – is a measure of the fault slip and area involved in the earthquake.
 Its value is the torque of each of the two force couples that form the earthquake's equivalent double-couple.
 (More precisely, it is the scalar magnitude of the second-order moment tensor that describes the force components of the double-couple.)
 Seismic moment is measured in units of Newton meters (N·m) or Joules, or (in the older CGS system) dyne-centimeters (dyn-cm).

 The first calculation of an earthquake's seismic moment from its seismic waves was by Keiiti Aki for the 1964 Niigata earthquake.
 He did this two ways.
 First, he used data from distant stations of the WWSSN to analyze long-period (200 second) seismic waves (wavelength of about 1,000 kilometers) to determine the magnitude of the earthquake's equivalent double couple.
 Second, he drew upon the work of Burridge and Knopoff on dislocation to determine the amount of slip, the energy released, and the stress drop (essentially how much of the potential energy was released).
-In particular, he derived a now famous equation that relates an earthquake's seismic moment to its physical parameters:
+In particular, he derived an equation that relates an earthquake's seismic moment to its physical parameters:

 with μ being the rigidity (or resistance to moving) of a fault with a surface area of S over an average dislocation (distance) of ū.
 (Modern formulations replace ūS with the equivalent D̄A, known as the "geometric moment" or "potency".)
 By this equation the moment determined from the double couple of the seismic waves can be related to the moment calculated from knowledge of the surface area of fault slippage and the amount of slip.
 In the case of the Niigata earthquake the dislocation estimated from the seismic moment reasonably approximated the observed dislocation.

-Seismic moment is a measure of the work (more precisely, the torque) that results in inelastic (permanent) displacement or distortion of the earth's crust.
+Seismic moment is a measure of the work (more precisely, the torque) that results in inelastic (permanent) displacement or distortion of the Earth's crust.
 It is related to the total energy released by an earthquake.
 However, the power or potential destructiveness of an earthquake depends (among other factors) on how much of the total energy is converted into seismic waves.
 This is typically 10% or less of the total energy, the rest being expended in fracturing rock or overcoming friction (generating heat).

 Nonetheless, seismic moment is regarded as the fundamental measure of earthquake size, representing more directly than other parameters the physical size of an earthquake.
 As early as 1975 it was considered "one of the most reliably determined instrumental earthquake source parameters".